nghianguyentek/nodejs/data-type.md

 `kihon.vn`
 ```

-A backtick pair indicates a string formation syntax used to create a multiline string literal or a string value from the
+A backtick pair indicates a string formation (template) syntax used to create a multiline string literal or a string value from the
 string representations of expressions.
 An expression is a unit of code, if evaluated, returns a value; for example,
 a [variable](variable.md) name.
 A statement is a unit of code representing a complete action, such as
 a [variable declaration, an assignment](variable.md#declare-and-assign-variables), etc. Sometimes, an expression is also